SaliniSundaran2002/Taskly/README.md

 ## Overview

-The Task Manager is a web application designed to help users efficiently organize and manage their tasks.
+The Taskly is a web application designed to help users efficiently organize and manage their tasks.
 It supports full CRUD operations (Create, Read, Update, Delete).

 The application is built with a **MERN** stack.